Molesmalo/StarWarsMod4AirMash/README.md

 ### Each Ship has its own sound

-No two ship types use the same ambient sound... every single one of them (10) have their own distintive ambient sound, respecting the base material (Star Wars).
+No two ship types use the same ambient sound... every single one of them (10) have their own distinctive ambient sound, respecting the base material (Star Wars).

 ### Main Menu Music